teecert/SpeechMiner/README.md

 # SpeechMiner

-SpeechMiner is an open-source tool framework to analyze speculative execution side-channel vulnerabilities.
+SpeechMiner is an open-source framework for analyzing Meltdown-like speculative execution side-channel vulnerabilities.
 Refer to [our NDSS'20 paper](https://www.ndss-symposium.org/ndss-paper/speechminer-a-framework-for-investigating-and-measuring-speculative-execution-vulnerabilities/) for more details.
-The vulnerability scanning part of SpeechMiner is open to public.
-The quantitative hardware analysis part is to appear.

 ## Build Kernel Modules and SGX-STEP Components